wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.2.01.24 =
+Fixed the recheck link on the setting page, moved all the Stats to the Stats, and added a few different options for Menu Item placement.

 = 1.1.12.23 =
 Fixed the Illegal mix of collations error produced on some servers that defaulted to non-utf8 charsets.